Supreme Court sides with Republicans in South Carolina dispute over mail-in ballots

 Kavanaugh also said the court’s precedents say federal court should not intervene in state voting rules close to an election.
 “By enjoining South Carolina’s witness requirement shortly before the election, the district court defied that principle and this Court’s precedents,” he wrote.

-U.S. District Judge Michelle Childs said requiring voters to get a witness signature would likely confuse and deter voters, because of the rules in place during the primary, and that complying could increase their risk of exposure to the virus.
+U.S. District Judge J. Michelle Childs said that requiring voters to get a witness signature would probably confuse and deter voters, because of the rules in place during the primary, and that complying could increase their risk of exposure to the coronavirus.

 Ann Marimow contributed to this report.